Almost seven million Canadians live with chronic inflammatory conditions including arthritis, psoriasis, lupus, and Crohn’s disease.

 Helping people live their best lives

-Our vision for the new Institute puts patients in a key role as fully-engaged partners.
+Our vision for the new Research Centre puts patients in a key role as fully-engaged partners.
 Li points out that this isn’t new.
 “Patient partners have been part of PRECISION from the get-go.”

 Consider Eileen Davidson.
 She endured months of increasing pain that became so severe she struggled to do her grocery shopping or to walk for more than a few minutes.
 She was just 29 years old when she learned she had rheumatoid arthritis.
 Adjusting to the life-altering diagnosis has been a challenge, but Davidson has taken some control over her condition by becoming a PRECISION partner.

 “Participating in this research has given me a deeper understanding of my health beyond what my health care providers and my rheumatologist can address during our short, infrequent appointments,” Davidson says.
 “It’s been an amazing experience to learn about my illness and to give back to my community.”

 For Li, another invaluable benefit of the new Research Centre will be having a dedicated facility to meet with patient partners.
 “Working alongside patients from the very beginning will help us accomplish so much more together,” she says.